Skip to main content

 Install pergolas

-Pergolas are a great solution if you have a smaller patio.
-Not only are they gorgeous to look at, but you can also attach string lights, plants, and screens to them for added privacy in key areas.
-During the hot summer months, you can also add a screen to the top for even more sun protection.
+These popular backyard structures are a great solution if you have a smaller patio, and there are a ton of backyard pergola ideas that are both gorgeous and practical.
+You can attach string lights, plants, and screens for added privacy in key areas.
+During the hot summer months, you can also add a screen to the top of your pergola for even more sun protection.

 Potted plant border